 Turn on verbose logging by expanding +Local Machine\Reporting and Analytics\Data Processing Service\Logging.
 (If you added any additional machines, expand those as well and go to the same location.)

 - Select the Set log level Verbose option.
 Do this for each component for which verbose logging is needed, i.e. Data Processing Service\Logging, Application Server\Logging, CCSConsole\Logging.

 - Minimize CCSDiag (but don't close it), go back to Control Compliance Suite and recreate the issue support is helping with.

-- Maximize CCSDiag and go back to Local Machine\Reporting and Analytics\Data Processing Service\Logging.
+- Maximize CCSDiag and go back to Local Machine\Reporting and Analytics\Application Server\Logging.
 (If you added any additional machines, expand those as well and go to the same location)